top of page

 This time I stayed at the eastern end of the city - around a thirty / forty minute walk from the port; a far more desirable area with a huge array of pavement restaurants, bars and boutique shops with their beautiful architecture in pastel shades being a photographers paradise!

-That's the purpose of A2B via Sea®; I do the legwork, the investigating and make the mistakes so when you undertake your own adventures you'll know what to expect.
+That's the purpose of A2B via Sea®; I do the legwork, the investigating and make the mistakes so when you undertake your own adventures you'll know what not to do.

 Instagram: a2bviasea